Lincoln Educational Services (LINC)

 AI Analysis | Feedback

-- Skilled Trades Programs: Offers vocational training in high-demand fields such as HVAC, welding, electrical technology, and manufacturing.
+- Skilled Trades Education: Provides training in fields such as electrical, heating and air conditioning repair, welding, and computerized numerical control.

 AI Analysis | Feedback

-Lincoln Educational Services (symbol: LINC) primarily sells its educational services directly to **individuals** (students) rather than to other companies.
-Its major customers can be categorized as follows:
+Lincoln Educational Services (LINC) primarily sells its educational services to **individuals** rather than other companies.
+Its major customers are students seeking post-secondary education and career training.

 AI Analysis | Feedback